Skip to product information

 Sale Sold out

-Tax included.
+Taxes included.

 Size

-The Alfred Trilby's flattering unisex shape, characterized by a lower crown and a medium-width brim, not only ensures that you cut a dash but also offers protection in the colder season.
+The Alfred Racing Trilby's flattering unisex shape, characterised by a lower crown and a medium-width brim, not only ensures that you cut a dash but also offers protection in the colder season.
 Beyond its form, the richness of its new material promises unparalleled warmth and a tactile experience that's unmatched, signifying our monumental leap and commitment to evolution while cherishing the ethos of luxury.

 Cashmere Hat Felting

+Cashmere’s rare qualities, luxurious feel and timeless elegance make it highly desirable for those seeking high-end, comfortable, and long-lasting products.
 Cashmere comes from the soft, fine undercoat hair of cashmere goats.
 It is known for its exceptional softness, warmth, and luxurious feel.
-The name "Cashmere" is often associated with a region in Northern India called Kashmir, where this fibre was traditionally produced, but it is also produced in several other regions around the world.
+The name "Cashmere" is often associated with a region in Northern India called Kashmir, where this fibre was traditionally produced, but it is also produced in several other regions worldwide.

 Cashmere goats produce a relatively small amount of cashmere fibre each year.
 The average goat yields only about 4 to 6 ounces (113 to 170 grams) of usable cashmere per year.
-This limited supply contributes to its exclusivity.
+This limited supply contributes to its exclusivity.The process of collecting cashmere involves combing or shearing the fine undercoat hair of the goat during the spring moulting season.
+This process is labour-intensive and requires skill to ensure the fibre is collected without damage.
+Cashmere fibres are exceptionally fine and soft, measuring around 14-19 microns in diameter (compared to around 20-30 microns for human hair).
+This fine texture gives cashmere its silky, luxurious feel against the skin.

 Cashmere is known for its excellent insulating properties.
 It provides warmth without excessive weight, making it ideal for creating lightweight, durable and warm hats.
 Cashmere, when cared for properly, can last for many years due to their durability, resilience and natural water repellence adding to their value as a luxury but practical investment.

+The fibres are layered in different directions to create a more stable fabric, then wetting and soaping the fibres helps lubricate them and allows them to slide and mat together more easily.
+Rolling and applying pressure to agitate and compress the Cashmere is essential for finishing the felt, and it can take some time and effort.
 For making a hat ‘Caplen’ the felt is made into a cone-like shape for ease of later blocking and forming into a hat.
 Even then, when blocking a hat, it takes great skill, time, patience as well as steam and strong hands to stretch the coned felt over a hat block or mould.

 View full details